 Massachusetts Jobs with Justice is committed to fighting for an economy that works for all of us, not just the 1%.
 We support the efforts by workers, whether in unions or not, to organize to fight for a better life for their families and a more fair economy for their communities.

 Corporations like Walmart have launched full-fledged attacks on good jobs and workers’ rights, while simultaneously tanking our economy and not paying their taxes.
 Bosses are profiting off the hard work of immigrant workers by exploiting their immigration status.
 Big banks get bailed out while working families are thrown out of their homes because of unjust evictions.

 Enough is enough.

 In order to have a strong working class, we need a strong labor movement.
-That’s why we are fighting alongside local unions to make sure all workers are ensured good living wage jobs.
-We support the nationwide Fight for a Fair Economy and locally, Wage Action.
-Together, we are all fighting back against corporate greed and taking back our country for the working people of the United States.
+That’s why we are fighting alongside local unions to make sure workers are ensured jobs with living wages and benefits.
+Together, we are fighting back against corporate greed.

 Campaign to Protect Public Education